Philosophy and Religion

 The Philosophy Major

 Philosophy majors enter diverse careers, ranging from college-level teaching to law, medicine, and business.
 The program strives to help students sharpen their critical abilities.
-The department offers three ways to major in philosophy: the standard major, the concentration in law and ethics, and the concentration in religious studies.
+The department offers four ways to major in philosophy: the standard major, the concentration in law and ethics, the concentration in ethics, and the concentration in religious studies.

 Major in Religious Studies

 The religious studies major is designed to introduce students to a wide variety of religious experience and expression in the world.
 Through this major, students are exposed to the basic features of the world’s religions and the ethical systems that accompany them.
 They also have an opportunity to explore diverse methodological approaches to the study of religions in general.
 This major is designed to give students the expertise to prepare them for graduate school in religious studies or to enhance their abilities in any career that requires a liberal arts education.

 The analytical and critical skills gained from the study of philosophy are a valuable complement to any other area of study.
 So, too, is having an understanding of the history of ideas and of alternative world views and value systems.
 For this reason, the department offers combined majors with political science, economics, physics, international affairs, environmental studies, history, english, computer science, and media and screen studies.
 Details regarding these majors can be found on the program pages.

 The combined majors in religious studies bring together knowledge of religious traditions, theology, and practice; awareness of religious experience within its social, historical, literary, and political contexts; and methods of understanding the key dimensions of religious life with other areas of study in which religion plays a large role.
 Current combined majors include history and religious studies, international affairs and religious studies, and Jewish studies and religion.
 More information on these majors can be found on the program pages.

 Preapproved Template Programs in Philosophy and in Religious Studies

 The Department of Philosophy and Religion offers preapproved template programs in the following areas:

 - Religious studies